Atharva1802/Jivika/README.md

    All you need to do is the sign up and you will enter the JIVIKA Family and we will guide you how to use this and get success.

-# OFFERINGS:
+# OFFERINGS
    New job updates, benefits, extra pay for quick work, record of your working hours and income(But this application does save any of your personal info or payments regards*),free transport and free food benefits by specific companies are also provided
-# REQUIREMENT CRITERIA:
+# REQUIREMENT CRITERIA
    Based on your preferences of part time or full time jobs - shift timings.
    No third party involved, Get info about day off ,register for a job from JIVIKA, and get your account verified(safety measures*) you can also find out if any documents or personal identification (aadhar card*) need to be produced to apply.
-# COMPANY DETAILS:
+# COMPANY DETAILS
    We need to provide verified and safe hiring jobs to our users.
 So company go through a complete background verification to get their desired workers.

-# MILESTONES AND SDGs COVERED:
+# MILESTONES AND SDGs COVERED
 ## SDG 1: Poverty
   Raising Standard pay of the majority of poorer sections of society.